Stop Being the Best-Kept Secret

 1. Set Your Business Apart

 Let’s face it, generalists constantly compete for clients.
-That’s because the only differentiator between you and another provider is time and cost.
+Basically, the only differentiator between you and another accounting professional is time and cost.
 Both of those things are commodities, which makes it difficult for your ideal client to recognize your value.

 In the beginning you may experience a feast and famine cycle.
 During the dry spells your phone stops ringing.
-That’s when you’ll wonder how your business can possibly survive.
+That’s when you’ll wonder how your firm can possibly survive.

 Things do get better.
 Clarity emerges once you choose your niche market.
 You become crystal clear about the specific solutions you offer clients.